 Google’s new site, is a great resource to get an understanding of Google’s approach to open source, you need to be cautious, Google’s approach may not be right for everyone.
 You can do open source in many different ways, the Google documents should not be read as ‘how-to’ guide.

-Google’s documents explain the process Google follow for releasing new open source projects, submitting patches to others’ projects, and how Google manage the open source code that Google bring into the company and use themselves.
+Google’s documents explain the process Google follows for releasing new open source projects, submitting patches to others’ projects, and how Google manages the open-source code that Google brings into the company and uses itself.

-But in addition to the how, it outlines why Google do things the way they do, such as why Google only use code under certain licenses or why Google require contributor license agreements for all patches Google receive.
+But in addition to the how, it outlines why Google does things the way they do, such as why Google only uses code under certain licenses or why Google requires contributor license agreements for all patches Google receives.

-Any question, feel free to ask and if you have comments, please do so below.
+Any questions, feel free to ask and if you have any comments, please do so below.